mahoney1/docs/animaltracking-tutorial.md

 3. Scroll down to 'Recent Blockchain Events' - these represent our 4 IBP blockchain events (one from `setupdemo`, one from `register` and one each from `quarantine` and `assigninspection`) emitted by the `animaltracking-ts` Contract instantiated on channel `channel1` in IBP SaaS and which were picked up by our IBP Contract Listener above.

 Well done!
-You've now completed this second section of the tutorial.
+You've now completed this second and final section of the tutorial.

+![img/highlevel-overvw.png]

 ## Conclusion